-- As UT Southwestern employees, fellows will be provided health care benefits, which include medical, dental, and vision plans based on their need for coverage of themselves and eligible family members.
-Health benefits for fellows are subsidized by Children's Medical Center.
+As UT Southwestern employees, fellows will be provided health care benefits, which include medical, dental, and vision plans based on their need for coverage of themselves and eligible family members.

-- Fellows are allowed four weeks of paid vacation per year of fellowship training.
+Fellows are allowed three weeks of paid vacation per year of fellowship training.
 Additional leave (e.g., pregnancy, illness, family issues) is at the discretion of the Program Director; however, trainees must complete 33 months of training during the course of three years.
-When leave is in excess of three months, the trainee will be required by ACGME guidelines to extend the training period in order to complete 33 months of training
+When leave is in excess of three months, the trainee will be required by ACGME guidelines to extend the training period in order to complete 33 months of training.

-- “Compensatory time” is earned for fellows required to work on University holidays and may be used for additional paid leave.
-Fellows are compensated for any compensatory time, vacation, and sick leave (which rolls over) that is not used at the end of fellowship.
+“Compensatory time” is earned for fellows required to work on University holidays and may be used for additional paid leave.